Multiplier Hopf algebroids. Basic theory and examples: Counits for left multiplier bialgebroids

-In the non-unital case, we can prove uniqueness and multiplicativity of left counits only under additional assumptions which are analogues of the conditions in \cite{daele:weakmult}, Definition 1.4. \begin{definition} We call a left multiplier bialgebroid $(A,B,s,t,\Delta)$ \emph{left-full} if $A$ is equal to the linear span of elements of the form $(\id \otimes \psi)(\widetilde{T_{\rho}}(a \otimes b))$, where $\psi \in \Hom(\btA,\Bb)$ and $a,b\in A$, \emph{right-full} if $A$ is equal to the linear span of elements of the form $(\phi \otimes \id)(\widetilde{T_{\lambda}}(a\otimes b))$, where $\phi \in \Hom(\bsA,\bB)$ and $a,b\in A$, and \emph{full} if it is both left-full and right-full. \end{definition} In the unital case, \eqref{eq:left-counit-unital-1} shows that existence of a left counit implies fullness.
-In general, we only know the following: \begin{remark} If a left multiplier bialgebroid $(A,B,s,t,\Delta)$ has a left counit $\varepsilon$ and its canonical map $T_{\lambda}$ (or $T_{\rho}$) is surjective, then it is left-full (resp.\ right-full).
-To see this, take $\phi$ (or $\psi$) above to be equal to $\varepsilon$ and use the relation $AA=A$. \end{remark} In case the left multiplier bialgebroid is full, left counits are unique: \begin{proposition} Let $\mathcal{A}=(A,B,s,t,\Delta)$ be a left multiplier bialgebroid with a left counit $\varepsilon$. \begin{enumerate} \item If $\mathcal{A}$ is left-full or right-full, then the left counit is unique. \item If the canonical map $T_{\lambda}$ (or $T_{\rho}$) is surjective, then for all $a,b\in A$,
+In the non-unital case, we can prove uniqueness and multiplicativity of left counits only under additional assumptions which are analogues of the conditions in \cite[Definition 1.4]{daele:weakmult}. \begin{definition} We call a left multiplier bialgebroid $(A,C,s,t,\Delta)$ \emph{left-full} if $A$ is equal to the linear span of elements of the form $(\id \odot \psi)(\widetilde{T_{\rho}}(a \otimes b))$, where $\psi \in \Hom(\csA,\cC)$ and $a,b\in A$, \emph{right-full} if $A$ is equal to the linear span of elements of the form $(\phi \odot \id)(\widetilde{T_{\lambda}}(a\otimes b))$, where $\phi \in \Hom(\ctA,\Cc)$ and $a,b\in A$, and \emph{full} if it is both left-full and right-full. \end{definition} In the unital case, \eqref{eq:left-counit-unital-1} shows that existence of a left counit implies fullness.
+In general, we only know the following: \begin{remark} If a left multiplier bialgebroid $(A,C,s,t,\Delta)$ has a left counit $\varepsilon$ and its canonical map $T_{\lambda}$ (or $T_{\rho}$) is surjective, then it is left-full (resp.\ right-full).
+To see this, take $\phi$ (or $\psi$) above to be equal to $\varepsilon$ and use the relation $AA=A$. \end{remark} If the left multiplier bialgebroid is full, then the left counit, if it exists, is unique: \begin{proposition} Let $\mathcal{A}=(A,C,s,t,\Delta)$ be a left multiplier bialgebroid with a left counit $\varepsilon$. \begin{enumerate} \item If $\mathcal{A}$ is left-full or right-full, then the left counit is unique. \item If the canonical map $T_{\lambda}$ (or $T_{\rho}$) is surjective, then for all $a,b\in A$,

 \end{enumerate} \end{proposition} \begin{proof} (1) Assume that $\mathcal{A}$ is left-full and that $\varepsilon$ is a left counit.
-Let $a,b\in A, \psi \in \Hom(\btA,\Bb)$ and write $\Tr(a\otimes b) = \sum_{i} c_{i} \otimes d_{i}$ with $c_{i},d_{i} \in A$.
-Then \eqref{eq:left-counit} shows that $\sum_{i} t(\varepsilon(c_{i}))d_{i} = ab$ and hence
+Let $a,b\in A, \psi \in \Hom(\csA,\cC)$ and write $\widetilde{\Tr}(a\otimes b) = \sum_{i} c_{i} \otimes d_{i}$ with $c_{i},d_{i} \in A$.
+Then \eqref{eq:left-counit} shows that $\sum_{i} s(\varepsilon(c_{i}))d_{i} = ab$ and hence

-But since $(A,B,s,t,\Delta)$ is assumed to be left-full, elements of the form $\sum_{i} s(\psi(d_{i}))c_{i}$ span $A$.
-If $(A,B,s,t,\Delta)$ is right-full, a similar argument applies.
+But since $(A,C,s,t,\Delta)$ is assumed to be left-full, elements of the form $\sum_{i} t(\psi(d_{i}))c_{i}$ span $A$.
+If $(A,C,s,t,\Delta)$ is right-full, a similar argument applies.

 (2) Assume that $\Tr$ is surjective and consider the following diagram: